 (c) Statutory waiver.
-Documents shall be furnished without charge or at a charge below that listed in paragraph (b) of this section where it is determined, based upon information provided by a requester or otherwise made known to the FOIA Officer, that disclosure of the requested information is in the public interest.
+Documents shall be furnished without charge or at a Start Printed Page 3598charge below that listed in paragraph (b) of this section where it is determined, based upon information provided by a requester or otherwise made known to the FOIA Officer, that disclosure of the requested information is in the public interest.
 Disclosure is in the public interest if it is likely to contribute significantly to public understanding of government operations and is not primarily for commercial purposes.
 Requests for a waiver or reduction of fees shall be considered on a case by case basis.
 In order to determine whether the fee waiver requirement is met, the FOIA Officer shall consider the following six factors:

 (1) The subject of the request.
 Whether the subject of the requested records concerns the operations or activities of the government;

 (2) The informative value of the information to be disclosed.
 Whether the disclosure is likely to contribute to an understanding of government operations or activities;